Top quark mass dependence of the Higgs-gluon form factor at three loops: Method

 By construction the Pad\'e approximants develop poles in the complex $\omega$ plane.
 In the following we discuss our criteria which exclude approximants with poles too close to the physical region.
 For this discussion we have to distinguish space-like and time-like momentum regions.
 For $z>0$ we exclude all approximants which contain poles $\omega_0$ in the region

 as they can cause unphysical behaviour in the approximation.
 We find that poles in the entire complex plane in $z$, i.e. in the unit disc $|\omega|\leq1$, cannot be excluded as this leads to the exclusion of all Pad\'e approximants.
-In those cases where the approximants show obviously unphysical resonances we moderately increase the exclusion region.
-This concerns the coefficient of $L_s$ for $F_\triangle^{(2,0),\rm fin}(z)$ (cf. Eq.~(\ref{eq::split})) where we use
+In one case we moderately relaxed the exclusion region in order to find a sufficient number of Pad\'e approximants.
+This concerns the non-$L_s$ term $F_\Delta^{(2),\text{fin}}(z)$ which we split into the $n_h$ contribution with an additional heavy-quark loop and the remainder.
+For the $n_h$ term we relax the exclusion region to

+to find a sufficient number of Pad\'e approximants.
+The residues of the poles in the region $-2 \leq \text{Re}(z(\omega_0)) \leq -1$ are typically three orders of magnitude smaller than those in the remaining part of the complex plane and therefore do not cause any visible unphysical resonances.

 For each choice of $[n/m]$ we aim to construct 20 Pad\'e approximants by choosing $a_R$ in Eq.~(\ref{eq:Pade_rescaling}) randomly in the range $[0.1,10]$, leading to a maximum of 80 approximants.
 The mean and standard deviation of this set are used as the central value and uncertainty estimate, respectively.
 For some choices of $\{n,m\}$ Pad\'e approximants satisfying criteria ~(\ref{eq:pole_crit}) and~(\ref{eq:pole_crit_2}) could not be found, however, we checked that at least 40 approximants remain in all cases.
 For such sets of fewer than 80 approximants we increase our uncertainty estimate by the ratio of the maximal number of Pad\'e approximants (80) over the actual number in the set.